derrick12/triangle-tracker/README.md

 This application allows you to input the lengths of the sides of a triangle, and returns whether these sides form an equilateral, isosceles, or scalene triangle or if the sides cannot make a triangle at all..
 ## Setup/Installation Requirements
 * In order to work the application locally on your computer you will need to have both Git and a working browser preferably chrome browser installed in your computer.
-* Clone or download the website url from my github account locally
+* Clone or download the website URL from my git hub account locally
 * Clone the repository to a local directory
 * open the index.html file using the browser to view the website.